miguelzinhe/quick-knowledge-django/README.md

 Migration is the Django way to import changes that we make in our models into our database.

 ### `makemigrations`
 Create a file to describe a migration.
-When you create your project with `django-admin startproject project-name`, the `makemigration` command is run automatically.
+When you create your project with `django-admin startproject project-name`, the `makemigrations` command is run automatically.
 So it's important to run `migrate` after the project creation.

 ### `migrate`
 Apply the makemigration file in the database.